DataStrategist/linuxRstuff/README.md

  - `conda env create -f environment.yml` - you can use a yml file to build an environment based on an existing configuration.
  - (be inside an environment) `conda env export > environment.yml` - Exports the whole environment into a yml file (for portability). ~~HOWEVER... spacy language models do screw this up... so instead of  `en-core-web-md`, you should write: `spacy-model-en_core_web_md` but above the pip (I THINK?)~~.
 Either:
    -  a) delete the language library, develop a shell-script to activate the environment & then download the model.
+Note, if conda isn't globally installed on the VM, you might need to explicitly source it in, something like this script, which will build an environment from yaml based on VIRT_ENV_SETUP_FILENAME.yml.
+The echo is just there for debugging to make sure you're in the right place when installing spacy:

+     ```
+     conda env create -f VIRT_ENV_SETUP_FILENAME.yml
+     source ~/miniconda3/etc/profile.d/conda.sh
+     conda activate VIRT_ENV_SETUP_FILENAME
+     echo $CONDA_DEFAULT_ENV
+     python -m spacy download en_core_web_sm
+     ```

    -  b) use docker :)